Skip to content

 1. Styles (CSS):

-• VTT supports text style adjustments via CSS, such as color, font size, and position.
-Styles can be defined in HTML using the <style> tag or external CSS files.
+• VTT supports adjusting text styles via CSS, such as color, font size, and position.
+Styles can be defined in HTML via the <style> tag or in external CSS files.

 • Example: